 Be aware of noise or distractions that might interrupt you, such as housemates in the kitchen or pets.
 Find a quiet space that allows you to focus.

 With so many video conferencing platforms, it’s easy to get confused.
 Whether it’s Webex, Zoom, Skype, or Teams, practice with a friend to learn the platform used.

 There is nothing worse than your connection freezing halfway through the interview, be sure to check that your internet is working correctly.

 Keep calm is things go wrong.
 Have a backup plan in place.
-Ask for the mobile number or email address of the interviewer in case there are any technical difficulties throughout the interview.
+Ask for the interviewer’s mobile number or email address in case of any technical difficulties throughout the interview.

 You may also need to refer to your CV.
 It would be helpful to have it on hand.